top of page

 Narcissistic Abuse

-Ah, romantic relationships – the intricate dance of choosing a partner and weathering life's unpredictable twists and turns.
+Romantic relationships often serve as the most intimate arenas where these dynamics unfold – the intricate dance of choosing a partner and weathering life's unpredictable twists and turns.
 It's no secret that love can be a beautifully complex journey.

 Our early relationships serve as a blueprint for how we perceive and engage in relationships throughout our lives.
 They shape our expectations and behaviors, influencing everything from partner selection to the way we interact with them.
 We subconsciously seek reflections of our past, even if it means unconsciously gravitating towards partners who fit those patterns.